Shuoqi Sun

 Latest News

-Jun 18, 2025 🔥 Delighted to share that we are listed as one of the four finalists of the LiveRAG Challenge of the SIGIR 2025.
-Our paper is now available on arXiv, details are reported by ADM+S News.
+| Jul 18, 2025 | 🔥 Thrilled to share that we are the First Place Winner of the LiveRAG Challenge of the SIGIR 2025!
+Our paper is available on arXiv, along with the final report of LiveRAG.
+ADM+S also reports the details. |